syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ## Customize splitter appearance

-Visibility of splitters in calendar control can be customized by setting the `ShowHorizontalSplitter` and `ShowVerticalSplitter` properties respectively.
-Also splitters color can be customized by `HorizontalSplitterColor` and `VerticalSplitterColor` for horizontal and vertical Splitters respectively.
-The following code example illustrates the same.
+The visibility of splitters in the calendar control can be customized by setting the `ShowHorizontalSplitter` and `ShowVerticalSplitter` properties.
+The splitters color for horizontal and vertical splitters can be customized by the `HorizontalSplitterColor` and `VerticalSplitterColor` respectively.
+The following code example illustrates this process:

 {% tabs %}